 as witness the recent Gulf of Mexico oil disaster.

 Are there any people alive who are brave and intelligent enough to reverse this

 The Girl In the Photograph is the eighth of nine alap compositions completed

 in 2009 and 2010 that share the same musical setting for the through-composed

 melodic voice sounded by a piano timbre.
+In effect, the result is as much Vedic Chant as music.
 The setting consists of a dramatic

 composite drone first used on Gangadhara from 2002, combined with